DSAndreee/pasta/App/Templates/about.md

 ## Fork it

-The source code is freely available on this [git repository](https://git.eliteheberg.fr/EliteCoders/pasta).
+The source code is freely available on [GitHub](https://github.com/fabienwang/pasta).